Are you having difficulty choosing between Squarespace and Bluehost? Don’t worry, I will help with your confusion.

 Website Design & Templates

-In terms of templates and website design, Bluehost is no less than Squarespace.
+Bluehost is no less than Squarespace in templates and website design.
 Bluehost’s website builder is compatible with almost all web browsers, such as Google Chrome, Safari, Mozilla Firefox, and Microsoft Edge.
-If you want to create a niche website, using Bluehost with WordPress will let you create a specific website with a professional touch.
+If you want to create a niche website, Bluehost with WordPress will let you create a specific website with a professional touch.
 However, when it comes to customization, Bluehost lets you customize any theme to its full potential.
 This very feature gives Bluehost an edge over many other website builders.

 Winner: Bluehost